-I took the BTS skytrain in Bangkok, Thailand today and, as always, was angry about how inefficient fare taking at the sky train was.
-Unlike at Bangkok’s MRT underground train station, where you can go up to the booth, hand over your money, tell the attendant where you’re going and get a travel token in return, Bangkok’s sky train system doesn’t allow this.
+I took the BTS skytrain in Bangkok, Thailand today and, as always, was annoyed about how inefficient fare taking at the sky train was.
+Unlike at Bangkok’s MRT underground train station, where you can go up to the booth, hand over your money, tell the attendant where you are going and get a travel token in return, Bangkok’s sky train system doesn’t allow this.

 Instead, when you go to the booth they will only give you change (coins) for notes, which then have to to be used in the BTS ticket machines.